 This card is a fun choice (and a fun color!).
 Aimed at foodies, it earns 3% cash back on dining and entertainment, and 2% at grocery stores.
 Whereas most cards are made for either restaurants or groceries, we like that this card offers solid rewards for both.
 Compounded with the fact it has no annual fee and no foreign transaction fees, this is a snappy option for anyone who loves living the good life.

 This card is one of a handful of Visa Infinite cards available to Americans — and its exclusivity shows in its rewards and perks.
 If you have the credit needed to qualify for this card, and travel enough to warrant its annual fee, then the Reserve is a killer choice.

-This high-end card is quite similar to the Reserve, albeit with a higher annual fee and smaller travel credit.
+This high-end card is quite similar to the Reserve, albeit with a lower annual fee and smaller travel credit.
 Depending on your travel style, that difference might be offset by the fourth night free you’ll get when booking eligible hotel stays with the card.
 Capped at twice per year.
 All in all, the Prestige is worth a look, especially when considering it employs Mastercard’s superior exchange rate.

 While the cards above are a selection of our favorite Visas and Mastercards, they’re just the tip of the iceberg.
 If you didn’t see a card that fits your needs, check out the best cards for rebuilding credit, the best cards for balance transfers, and the best cards for gas and groceries.